 2. Scroll down to the “Shared with external users” block and click “Run report”:

-After some time (1-5 minutes) – check the folder.
+After some time (1-5 minutes) – check the folder’s content.
 There should be a file with a report on all site permissions.

 For items shared with direct access, the report contains one row for each user / item combination.

-SharePoint groups are shown in the report, but not individual users inside them…
+SharePoint groups are shown in the report as groups (not individual users inside them… so you have to check group membership to get really full permissions report).

 You must be a site admin to run the report.